marcintreder/relevel-landing-page/src/pages/blog/5-steps-to-a-quick-posture-fix-for-neck-pain-and-headache.md

 ---
 templateKey: blog-post
 title: 5 Steps to a Quick Posture Fix for Neck Pain and Headache
+description: Neck pain and headaches can be an aftereffect of a bad posture.
+A sedentary lifestyle is a huge contributor to that problem.
+Learn how to fix your posture and relieve neck pain and headaches.
 date: 2020-04-24T20:30:04.126Z
 featuredpost: false
 featuredimage: /img/featured_placeholder.png
+featuredimageTitle: Fix the posture to relieve neck pain and headaches
+featuredimageAlt: Neck pain and headache
 promoimage: /img/promo_placeholder.png
+promoimageTitle: Fix the posture to relieve neck pain and headaches
+promoimageAlt: Neck pain and headache
+promoimageAuthor: Fix the posture to relieve neck pain and headaches
+promoimageUrl: Neck pain and headache
 cardimage: /img/card_placeholder.png
+cardimageTitle: Fix the posture to relieve neck pain and headaches
+cardimageAlt: Neck pain and headache
 tags:
   - Stretches
 ---